tied/jira_problems_advisor/README.md

 - Automatically link current issue to the problem, if it finds open Problem which already has Incident with same Summary and Component linked to it
 - Find Repeatable Incidents (which get created on Daily or Weekly basis at approximately same time)
 - Automatically creates a Problem and links all related Incidents to it if it finds repeatable Incident of any kind which has no Problem where it is being investigated
-- [Almost] Automatically creates a Problem if it finds any strange behavior
+- [Almost] Automatically creates a Problem if it finds any strange behavior (at this point made the code human-friendly and ready to add any additional logic)
 ### problem_analyzer.groovy
 - Helper rule to be able to get all linked tickets into the Problem's comment to be able to perform 'human' analyze.
 ### setCustomFields.groovy
 - Helper rule for setting up issue's fields based on ticket desciption.
 - At this point it is just a sceleton.
-Though can be used for some more complication logic.
+Though can be used for some more complicated logic in future.

 ## Installation
 Since this is not a plugin, but just a couple of automation scripts, some manual steps are required to make it work.
 Most likely you must have Admin access to Jira, since 'Scriptrunner script' action for automation available only to Admins.